-Your new Model 9422 or Model 9417 is one of several different versions and configurations offered.
+Your new Model 9422 is one of several different versions and configurations offered.
 The basic operating procedures are the same for all of them.
-Where there are differences they are pointed out in this booklet for your safety and convenience.
+Where there are differences they are pointed out in this booklet for your convenience.

-The Model 9422 and Model 9417 are a lever action design that allows the shooter to load a round by cycling the action and moving a cartridge from a loaded magazine tube to the chamber.
+The Model 9422 is a lever action design that allows the shooter to load a round by cycling the action and moving a cartridge from a loaded magazine tube to the chamber.
 After firing, working the finger lever ejects the empty cartridge out the ejection port to the right.
 Returning the finger lever upward cycles a new cartridge from the magazine into the chamber.
 This can be repeated until the magazine is empty.
 The basic function and the classic looks are much like that experienced by hunters, trappers, farmers and sportsmen with their Model 94 centerfire rifles.